Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 When I Work Security Features

-When I Work offers a handful of security measures:
+When I Work offers a handful of security measures and holds a SOC-2 Type II certification.

 - Data encryption: All data, whether in transit or at rest, is encrypted end-to-end to prevent unauthorized parties like hackers from decoding information.

-- Authentication: You can mandate two-step verification or use the platform’s token-based authentication with automatic expiration to boost account security and prevent long-term open sessions, respectively.
+- Authentication: You can mandate 2-step verification or use the platform’s token-based authentication with automatic expiration to boost account security and prevent long-term open sessions, respectively.

-- Role-based controls: Set custom permission levels for different types of users, such as employees, supervisors, and admins, to limit access strictly to those who need them.
+- Role-based controls: Set custom permission levels for different types of users, such as employees, supervisors, and admins, to limit access strictly to those who need it.

-- Infrastructure-level security: The platform runs on Amazon Web Services and follows standard industry practices for access management and monitoring.
+- Infrastructure-level security: The platform runs on Amazon Web Services and adheres to industry-standard practices for access management and monitoring.

-These are solid security basics that cover most small-to-medium-sized business needs, but I believe there’s still a significant gap.
+These are solid security basics that cover most small- to medium-sized businesses’ needs, but I believe there’s still a significant gap.

 For instance, I didn’t see: